 We Provide Age-Appropriate Dental Care for Children

-At White Bear Smiles, we provide all the dental services that littles ones need to maintain beautiful and healthy smiles.
+At White Bear Smiles, we provide all the dental services that little ones need to maintain beautiful and healthy smiles.
 Some of the additional services our children's dentists in White Bear Lake may recommend as your child grows are:

-- Dental Sealants: This thin coating goes over your son or daughter's back teeth to fill in grooves and pits and protect their teeth from the acids and bacteria that cause tooth decay.
+- Dental sealants: This thin coating goes over your son or daughter's back teeth to fill in grooves and pits and protect their teeth from the acids and bacteria that cause tooth decay.
 We've found that children with sealants tend to have fewer cavities.

-- Fluoride Treatment: Fluoride is a mineral that helps strengthen developing teeth against tooth decay.
+- Fluoride treatment: Fluoride is a mineral that helps strengthen developing teeth against tooth decay.
 It's a straightforward treatment to add to your child's routine teeth cleaning every six months, and it's typically covered by insurance.

-- Sports Guards: If your child participates in sports, a custom mouthguard offers the best protection from injuries to their teeth or mouth.
+- Sports guards: If your child participates in sports, a custom mouthguard offers the best protection from injuries to their teeth or mouth.
 Our dentists can help customize the best mouthguard for their particular sport.